 "BLESSED IS THE MAN WHOSE SIN THE LORD WILL NOT TAKE INTO ACCOUNT."Romans 4:8(NASB)

-Before salvation, we are all ungodly sinners under condemnation... unregenerate people who were dead in sin.
-We were children of darkness, enslaved to sin and living in the realm of Satan.
+Before salvation, we are all ungodly sinners under condemnation... unregenerate people who are dead in sin.
+We are children of darkness, enslaved to sin, and living in the realm of Satan.
 We are not sinners because we sin.
 The reason we sin is that we are born sinners - we are born in sin and were conceived by sinners.
 We have a fallen nature imputed to us and there is nothing we can do to justify ourselves or make ourselves right in the sight of God.

 Death means separation, and physical death is only one aspect of the death into which we were all born.
 Our human spirit is lifeless at conception and the human soul of every-man is fatally flawed.
 We are not able to do the good we would like to do, but the evil which we don't want to do is what we do!
 We are born to die.
 We are truly wretched creatures, and without God's gift of salvation, would simply die in our sin and remain eternally damned.

 However, God implemented a plan of salvation.
 He purposed to redeem fallen man - but only the death of an innocent substitute - a perfect Redeemer, could satisfy God's unimaginable hatred of sin.
 Sin has to be punished, and no man is good enough to pay that price - so God gave His only begotten Son to be born into His own fallen creation, so that He could live a perfect life and die a sacrificial death, as payment for the sin of the entire world.